Root Canal Treatment

 Root canal treatment consists of a number of steps that take place over several office visits, depending on the situation.
 These steps are:

-• A pulpectomy is when a dentist creates a hole through the back of a front tooth or the crown of a wisdom tooth or premolar to remove the damaged pulp.
+• The dentist makes an opening through the back of a front tooth or the crown of a molar or pre-molar to remove the diseased pulp, called a pulpectomy.

-• To get ready for a filling, the pulp chamber and root canals are then cleansed and prepared.
+• Next, the pulp chamber and root canals are cleaned and shaped in preparation for a filling.

 A treated and restored tooth can last a lifetime with proper care.
 Root canals have a high success rate and are significantly less expensive than the alternative, tooth extraction and replacement with a bridge or implant.